Access MLS data from GES DISC via OPeNDAP

 9.99999975e-06]

-Finally, let's plot data in line graph.
-Read MLS Data Quality Document2 for useful range in BrO data, which is 3.2hPa - 10hPa.
+Finally, plot the data in a line graph.
+Read the MLS Data Quality Document for useful range in BrO data, which is 3.2hPa - 10hPa.
 We will subset data for that range.

 plt.plot(data[12:16], pressure[12:16])